juniorsundarCasual/TGT/vault/volume-4.chapter-252.md

 id: qx7t8w69798pqi8416ln4n9
 title: Chapter 252 - Myth of Immortality
 desc: ''
-updated: 1667843179525
+updated: 1668099401267
 created: 1667147132782
 ---

-"So let me get this straight, you want for your Disciple to gain access to the Hidden Celestial Sect's historic archives and records of the states of the known and observable celestial bodies?
+"So let me get this straight, you want for your Disciple to gain access to the Mystic Celestial Sect's historic archives and records of the states of the known and observable celestial bodies?
 Why, exactly?"
 Jace inquired while sipping from his cup of tea.

 "It's for her cultivation," Krish answered,